d2l-ai/d2l-vi/chapter_convolutional-neural-networks/conv-layer_vn.md

 conv2d.initialize()

 # The two-dimensional convolutional layer uses four-dimensional input and
-# output in the format of (example channel, height, width), where the batch
+# output in the format of (example, channel, height, width), where the batch
 # size (number of examples in the batch) and the number of channels are both 1
 X = X.reshape(1, 1, 6, 8)
 Y = Y.reshape(1, 1, 6, 7)